Investigating Innocence: Jamie Snow

 "What he described was tunnel vision that infected the investigation of the Vaughn case", said Bill Clutter, who is director of investigations for the newly formed innocence project.
 Clutter was involved in the investigation that helped exonerate former death row inmates Randy Steidl, Rolando Cruz and Alejandro Hernandez.
 There were 20 men who were freed from death row in Illinois who were actually innocent.
-A Governor’s Commission would later study the causes of why these men had been wrongfully convicted, and concluded that most of the cases had been plagued with tunnel vision.
-This is when police investigators leap to conclusions about a suspect’s guilt, while disregarding evidence that points toward other suspects.
+A Governor's Commission would later study the causes of why these men had been wrongfully convicted, and concluded that most of the cases had been plagued with tunnel vision.
+This is when police investigators leap to conclusions about a suspect's guilt, while disregarding evidence that points toward other suspects.

-The Will County State’s Attorney’s office has been involved in other high profile cases where it arrested and convicted the wrong person.
+The Will County State's Attorney's office has been involved in other high-profile cases where it arrested and convicted the wrong person.
 Most notable is the case of Kevin Fox, a father who was mistakenly arrested in 2004 and convicted of the murder of his three-year-old daughter.
 More recently, a police officer was arrested as the alleged Honey Bee Killer in Will County, but charges were later dismissed after his alibi was corroborated.

-A seminar called "Side-effects: Homicidal and Suicidal Behavior Influenced by Prescription Medications" was presented on February 18, 2013, at Chicago-Kent College of Law from 1-3 p.m., featuring Dr. David Healy.
+A seminar called "Side-effects: Homicidal and Suicidal Behavior Influenced by Prescription Medications" was presented on February 18, 2013, at Chicago-Kent College of Law, featuring Dr. David Healy.
 A Wales physician, Healy was the first doctor to link suicidal and homicidal behavior as a side effect of some prescription medications.
-He was one of the experts hired to testify by Vaughn’s defense team.
+He was one of the experts hired to testify by Vaughn's defense team.

 However, after the death penalty was abolished in Illinois the resources of the Capital Litigation Trust Fund were no longer available to help defend Vaughn.
 His defense team was discharged from the case in March 2011, after the Will County Board refused to provide funding for his defense team.
 The case was handed off to a new attorney, who refused pro bono assistance from a major law firm that had been recruited by Rob Warden of the Center on Wrongful Convictions based at Northwestern Law School.
 Vaughn was convicted eight months later, in August 2012.

 Clutter's work on the Christopher Vaughn case was featured on a 12-part podcast by I Heart Radio called Murder in Illinois, and in an episode of Dr. Phil.